-True, you don't need to have experience as a cinematographer or photographer in marketing...
+True, you don't need to have experience as a cinematographer or photographer in marketing, or in making promotional videos...
 But the people you hire to do the videos, bloody well, should.

 Do you see how each image has its own color and contrast?
 Something like that breaks immersion for the viewer.
 Even if it's on a subconscious level, their brain just says that something is off.
 Today's sales cycles are getting more and more complicated.
 Why not grab every minute detail and make it work in your favor instead of against you?

 You don't see any differences?
 Ok, let's take a closer look at the images.
 The trick is to focus on two things: the shadows and highlights.
 They should have similar tones.
 You can see that in one of the color-corrected sequences, the dark elements of the images have the same blueish hue and intensity.
 Likewise, the highlights have similar colors and strength.

 Now take a look at the uncolored one.
 Not only do the shadows have different tones, but they have different intensities.
 The same goes for the highlights.

 I hope this will give you an edge in creating interesting stock videos.

 Remember to choose stock footage, eg. adobe stock, which fits your brand and business needs.
 Create your own videos that won't suck anymore.